Beddington History, Family Crest & Coats of Arms

 Early History of the Beddington family

 This web page shows only a small excerpt of our Beddington research.
-Another 457 words (33 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Beddington History in all our PDF Extended History products and printed products wherever possible.
+Another 229 words (16 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Beddington History in all our PDF Extended History products and printed products wherever possible.

 Beddington Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Beddington include Bedingham, Beddingham, Bedinham, Bodingham, Bedyngham, Bedyngeham and many more.

 Early Notables of the Beddington family (pre 1700)